Timothy Vogel, MD

 2013 Established Investigator

-INSTITUTION: Hackensack University Medical Center
+TITLE: Director of Pediatric Neurosurgery, Hackensack University Medical Center

 Dr. Vogel is a pediatric neurosurgeon and an Assistant Professor of pediatric neurosurgery and developmental biology at Cincinnati Children’s Hospital Medical Center.
 He holds a BA in chemistry from Princeton University and an MD from Columbia University College of Physicians and Surgeons.
 Dr. Vogel received a CSF Production, Flow, and Regulation, Therapeutics and Diagnostics award in 2013 for his study, The role of neural progenitor cells in the development of neonatal hydrocephalus.